themeteorchef/building-a-user-admin/building-a-user-admin.md

 </template>
 ```

 Pretty simple, yeah?
 Here, we've simply defined two templates that will act as placeholders later.
 We won't fill these in, but we will use them to verify that we've correctly routed our users based on their permissions.
 Underwhelming for now, so just keep these in the back of your mind.
-Next is the bug one: `users`.
+Next is the big one: `users`.
 We've got a lot to work to do here, so let's get to it.

 #### The `users` template
 Our `users` template will support two primary actions: showing a list of the current users in our application and showing a list of invitations that we've sent out to new users (that haven't been accepted yet).
 Let's start by getting our list of _current_ users working.